 Beginning in Fall 2021, the ACT will give students the chance to report their 'super score' (the highest scores from each section over multiple exams), however some colleges may not use super scoring in their review process.
 Refer to each college/university admission webpage for specific testing requirements.
-The ACT offers an optional writing (essay) section; the optional essay portion is not required by most colleges.
-Our recommendation is to check the standardized testing requirements of schools of interest in case the essay is required.
+We recommend registering for the ACT without the optional writing (essay) section, since there are so few colleges and universities that consider it at this time.